The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Introduction

 \section{Introduction}

 There has been an ever-increasing application of machine learning and deep learning techniques in network security.
+One key advantage of machine learning is that it makes optimal decisions more feasible.

 It, however, introduces a new challenge since security and robustness of these models is usually not a huge consideration for machine learning algorithm designers who are more focused on designing effective and efficient models.
 This creates room for various forms of attack models against machine learning-based network security applications.

 Researchers \cite{goodfellow6572explaining}\cite{kos2018adversarial}\cite{moosavi2016deepfool}\cite{papernot2016limitations} have shown that the presence of adversarial samples can easily fool machine learning systems.
 Adversarial samples are specially crafted inputs that cause a machine learning model to classify an input wrongly.
 Machine learning systems typically take in input data in two distinct phases.
 The training data which is fed into the learning algorithm during the training phase, and the new or test data which is fed into the learned model during the prediction phase.
 If the attacker can manipulate the input data in either phase, it is possible to induce a wrong prediction from the machine learning model.